 (Editor’s note: This updated news release originally published Sept.
 8, 2021)

-CHARLOTTE, N.C. — The NASCAR Hall of Fame and NASCAR are pleased to announce that the Class of 2021 Induction Ceremony will take place in Charlotte on Friday, Jan.
-21, 2022.
+CHARLOTTE, N.C. — The NASCAR Hall of Fame and NASCAR are pleased to announce the Class of 2021 Induction Ceremony will take place in Charlotte on Friday (8 p.m.
+ET, streaming on Peacock).
 The ceremony was originally scheduled for Feb.
 5, 2021 but was postponed due to the uncertainty surrounding COVID-19.